gsychi/64CrazyhouseDeepLearning/README.md

 ## Creating a Supervised Learning (SL) Based Model

-The first step is to create a database from actual PGN games.
-However, before we begin downloading information, it is important to first create two (empty) folders in the 64CrazyhouseDeepLearning repository.
+As you may imagine, this step will require a database created from Crazyhouse games.
+There exists no database or folder for that attached in this repository; luckily, this process can be easily completed by following the steps on the documentation.
+The <b> CreateDatabase.py </b> file looks through all the PGN files in a folder and generates two numpy files for the neural network to train from.
+For that reason, it is important to first create two (empty) folders in the 64CrazyhouseDeepLearning repository.
 One will be named <i>lichessdatabase</i>, while the other will be named <i>Training Data</i>.
 You may change the names of them, of course - these are just the directories I have specified in the program - but bear in mind that it is necessary to change the code if you desire so.

 ## What if I have a GPU?